LumoSQL/archive1-LumoSQL-on-github/doc/using-git-and-github.md

 ## New authors

 If you are contributing code or docs to LumoSQL for the first time then start here.
 The default workflow involves [working with forks] on GitHub.
 If this is difficult for you, please [raise an issue] or otherwise contact us and we will find another way to collaborate.
 GitHub's [help on pull requests] is comprehensive.
-And if you're a commandline kind of person, you can do what you need from there.
+And if you're a command line kind of person, you can do what you need from there.

 This is the pull request process: